poonamk289/propcaity/README.md

 # Function performed
 It will create the note which contain the title and content of the note.
-It allows user to delete the note whenever they want .
 It has a color palette so if user wants to mark some important they can use this feature.
+It allows user to edit & delete the note whenever they want .
+It allow user to change the color of note individually.
+Also implemented the list and grid functionality .
-It is responsive so it is use in any device.
+It is responsive application , open in any device.

+# Special feature
+It allow user to search their note in list of notes by typing the title on the search field.

 # Getting Started with Create React App